argonne-lcf/user-guides/docs/ai-testbed/groq/groqview.md

-# Groqview profiler and visualizer tool.
+# GroqView profiler and visualizer tool

 This section covers how to remotely use the GroqView profiler and visualizer tool.